rust-lang/book/second-edition/nostarch/chapter10.md

 This code prints `New article available!
 (Read more...)`.

-Changing the `Summarizable` trait to have a default implementation for `summary` does not require us to change anything about the implementations of `Summarizable` on `Tweet` in Listing 10-12 or `WeatherForecast` in Listing
-10-13: the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn’t have a default implementation.
+Creating a default implementation for `summary` does not require us to change anything about the implementations of `Summarizable` on `Tweet` in Listing 10-13 or `WeatherForecast` in Listing 10-14, because the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn’t have a default implementation.

-Default implementations are allowed to call the other methods in the same trait, even if those other methods don’t have a default implementation.
-In this way, a trait can provide a lot of useful functionality and only require implementers to specify a small part of it.
-We could choose to have the `Summarizable` trait also have an `author_summary` method whose implementation is required, then a `summary` method that has a default implementation that calls the `author_summary` method:
+Default implementations can call other methods in the same trait, even if those other methods don’t have a default implementation.
+In this way, a trait can provide a lot of useful functionality and only require implementors to specify a small part of it.
+For example, we could define the `Summarizable` trait to have an `author_summary` method whose implementation is required, then a `summary` method that has a default implementation that calls the `author_summary` method:

 ```
 pub trait Summarizable {